nol13/fuzzball.js/README.md

 console.log(ratio('fuzz', 'fuzzy'));
 </script>
 ```
-For other no-build/standalone environments, use this file as well.
 Also available are two lite bundles which leave out select features in exchange for a smaller file size.
 See lite section below.

 # Usage